 Read more…

-In these two videos (a webinar recorded for our Smashing Members and a presentation from SmashingConf Freiburg), you can discover all the tips and tricks you need to help you design HTML emails.
+In these two videos (a webinar recorded for our Smashing Members and a presentation from SmashingConf Freiburg), Rachel Andrew invites you to discover all the tips and tricks you need to help you design HTML emails.
 Follow along as Rémi Parmentier shares what he knows about taming email clients.

 Read more…

 The video from SmashingConf New York is ready to share.
-This post rounds up the event with all the video, photos and memories of the fun we had together in New York.
+If you didn’t manage to get a ticket, this post should give you a feel for what happened.
+Rachel Andrew rounds up the event with all the video, photos and memories of the fun we had together in New York.
+We also have the video of the presentations to share with you.

 Read more…